Top 7 Things to do in Cottonwood, Arizona

 Merkin Osteria

-If you want to learn about the history of Cottonwood and nearby Clarkdale and Jerome, then head on down to the Clemenceau Heritage Museum.
+If you want to learn about the history of Cottonwood and nearby Clarkdale and Jerome, head down to the Clemenceau Heritage Museum.

 This area was known for copper mining.
-You’ll see a lot of references to it in all three towns, and particularly Clarkdale and Jerome.
-There was also copper smelting, farming, ranching, and other industries in the area.
+You’ll see a lot of references to it in all three towns, particularly Clarkdale and Jerome.
+The area also had copper smelting, farming, ranching, and other industries.

 You’ll find permanent displays with a 1950s classroom, copper mines and smelters, a pioneer ranch kitchen and bedroom, and more.
 And there are some interesting rotating displays to learn about other aspects of this area.
 If you’re a history lover, don’t miss this.